 What similar commercial properties are under construction?

 As you approach your renewal, you should take a look at your business plan and projections for future growth.
 You don’t want to be stuck in a space you will quickly outgrow.
 Consider adding a clause to expand into adjacent suites when your business grows.
 You may also want to negotiate for a sublet clause, which enables you to transfer interest in the premises while you find a larger location.
 Another option would be to negotiate a shorter lease with the right to extend.
-If business doesn’t take off like you anticipated, you will have the option to stay.
+If business doesn’t take off like you anticipated, you will have the option to stay in your current space.